Introduction to MySQL NULLIF() Function

 Output:

-Explanation: When we run the above query, it will execute successfully and then, will return the result as shown in the screenshot overhead.
+Explanation: When we run the above query, it will execute successfully and return the result, as shown in the screenshot overhead.
 The result of the MySQL NULLIF() function checks the column value of EmpProfile as the first argument with the second argument set as Engineer.
-When the comparison starts on query execution, the Employee profile values are matched against the Engineer value respectively and generates the result as NULL if the values are equivalent otherwise returns the column value if the match does not occur as the NULLIF() function returns first parameter value in the output if the function arguments are not equal.
-Take to be noted that MySQL will evaluate the first expression value twice with the second one if the matching of the two parameters does not show the valid results or if they are not equivalent.
+When the comparison starts on query execution, the Employee profile values are matched against the Engineer value respectively and generates the result as NULL if the values are equivalent; otherwise returns the column value if the match does not occur as the NULLIF() function returns first parameter value in the output if the function arguments are not equal.
+Take to be noted that MySQL will evaluate the first expression value twice with the second one if the matching of the two parameters does not show valid results or if they are not equivalent.

 2. Using NULLIF() function to avoid division by zero error